pipefunc/pipefunc/docs/source/faq.md

     print(snapshot)
 ```

-`~pipefunc.ErrorSnapshot` is invaluable for debugging complex pipelines, making it easy to replicate and understand issues as they occur.
+{class}`~pipefunc.ErrorSnapshot` is very useful for debugging complex pipelines, making it easy to replicate and understand issues as they occur.